FernandaFranco/170-study-guide/topics_review.md

 # Start a new Sinatra project and write simple routes to handle requests.

+#### Steps to start a Sinatra project:

+#### Example code with request routes:

 # What are the benefits of using view templates?
 Be able to use an ERB template in a Sinatra route.

 Templates are files that contain text that is converted into HTML before being sent to a user's browser in a response.
 They're important so we can embed dynamic values (defined in ruby code) into what's sent to the client, instead of a static file.

 # What is the session?
 Where it is stored?
 How it is used?

 HTTP is stateless, so to simulate an uninterrupted experience we store data to user sessions.
 To know which request pertains to what user, we need an session id as a identifier.
-Sinatra stores session data in a client-side cookie by default, and the entire session data is transferred on each request.
-This can be modified so the session is stored server side (probably in a database).
+The session data is generated and stored on the server-side and the session id is sent to the client in the form of a cookie.
+Sinatra stores session data in a client-side cookie too by default, and the entire session data is transferred on each request.
+This can be modified so the session is stored only server-side (probably in a database).
 Both ways, the cookie info is included in the request, and the session id is parsed out by Sinatra.
+The id sent with a session is unique and expires in a short time.

 A cookie is a piece of data that's sent from the server and stored in the client during a request/response cycle.
+Every new request a user makes to the server will contain the cookie info in the request header.

 # Write a view helper and use it within a view template.